 The natural regime of the EKW has been altered to function with the inflowing sewage as the major component of the wetland cycle.
 However, the Wetlands Rules present a challenge to managing EKW as the wetland primarily relies on waste water flows for water recycling activities and the rules.
-Which would mean that EKW would not be able to maintain its resource recovery practice.
+Which transformation ever since being declared a Ramsar site, would mean that EKW would not be able to maintain its resource recovery practice.